Cold Process Soap Making: A Beginner’s Guide

 I always say soap making is both an art and a science.
 To dive into this craft, you need the right tools and ingredients.
 Think of it as gathering a painter’s palette and brushes before starting a canvas.
 Here are the essentials you’ll need for cold-process soap making:

 • Begin with the foundation: fats and oils.
-Depending on the properties you want your soap to have, you’ll choose different types.
-Coconut oil for lather, olive oil for moisturizing, and palm oil for hardness are some popular choices.
-Consult a soap-making oil chart to understand the unique benefits each oil brings to the table.
+Depending on the properties you want your soap to have, you’ll choose different types of oils.
+Coconut oil for lather, olive oil for moisturizing, and palm oil for hardness are some of the popular choices.
+Consult a soap-making oil chart to understand the unique benefits that each oil has.

 • Next, let’s talk about lye, scientifically known as sodium hydroxide.
 It’s the chemical that, when combined with oils, results in soap through a process called saponification.
 A word of caution: lye is caustic and must be handled with respect.
 ALWAYS use 100% pure lye and adhere strictly to safety guidelines to protect yourself.